Texas Roadhouse: Finance

-In the first quarter of 2025, the company posted a 10% year-over-year rise in revenue to nearly $1.5 billion, with earnings per share of $1.70, and same‑store sales growth of 3.5%, outperforming analysts’ expectations.
+In the first quarter of 2025, the company posted a 10% year-over-year rise in revenue to nearly $1.5 billion, with earnings per share of $1.70, and same‑store sales growth of 3.5%, outperforming analysts' expectations.

+Animal welfare and sustainability

+According to Texas Roadhouse Corporate Sustainability Report 2023, Texas Roadhouse is committed to audits by independent third-party auditors ensuring that they adhere to FDA guidelines and also "ensure that the animals are treated with respect and cared for in accordance with the principles of the Farm Animal Welfare Committee (FAWC) and under the guidance of the “Five Freedoms” of animal welfare".